Dr Michael Acton

 Michael is deeply devoted so keeps his limited list open for people who have worked with him over the years and a small number of occasional urgent situations, or cases of interest, that come to his attention.
 He also lectures and gives presentations worldwide in collaboration with the American Counseling Association, British Psychological Society, Australian Counselling Association and Australian Association of Psychologists.

-I have worked with people in need from a very young age.
-Since that time, I have accumulated many academic degrees, learnt immensely from those who have come to me for help and have undergone extensive training in therapeutic disciplines.
-These approaches include applied clinical and counselling psychology; CBT (Cognitive-Behavioural Therapy); psychoanalysis and psychodynamic, Jungian, Gestalt and logo therapies in addition to more contemporary and holistic forms of therapeutic alliance, such as mindfulness.
+Dr. Acton has accumulated many academic degrees, learnt immensely from those who have come to him for help and has undergone extensive training in therapeutic disciplines.
+These approaches include applied clinical and counselling psychology; CBT (Cognitive-Behavioural Therapy); psychoanalysis and psychodynamic, Jungian, Gestalt and logo therapies.

 Training, qualifications & experience

 I completed my Master's degree with psychological honours and, at 29, became a Graduate Member of the British Psychological Society.